play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 ```

 This is a simple YAML file that describes the two services `api` and `web`.
-The `api` service will use the `api:python` image that is not built yet, but will be built on-demand using the `Dockerfile` from the `./api` directory.
+The `api` service will use the `linkextractor-api:step4-python` image that is not built yet, but will be built on-demand using the `Dockerfile` from the `./api` directory.
 This service will be exposed on the port `5000` of the host.

 The second service named `web` will use official `php:7-apache` image directly from the DockerHub, that's why we do not have a `Dockerfile` for it.
 The service will be exposed on the default HTTP port (i.e., `80`).
-We will supply an environment variable named `API_ENDPOINT` with the value `http://api:5000/api/` to tell the PHP script where to connect to.
+We will supply an environment variable named `API_ENDPOINT` with the value `http://api:5000/api/` to tell the PHP script where to connect to for the API access.
 Notice that we are not using an IP address here, instead, `api:5000` is being used because we will have a dynamic hostname entry in the private network for the API service matching its service name.
 Finally, we will bind mount the `./www` folder to make the `index.php` file available inside of the `web` service container at `/var/www/html`, which is the default web root for the Apache web server.